fatimarashid15/DecodeLabs-Internship/README.md

 A beautifully designed static fashion e-commerce website built with pure HTML & CSS.
 Inspired by premium Pakistani brands like Khaadi.

-**🚀 Live Demo**

-You can view the live website here: https://fatimarashid15.github.io/DecodeLabs-Internship/

 **🛍️ About**

 Fatima's Closet is a fashion destination for the whole family — Women, Men & Children.